syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/row/indent.md

 {% endtabs %}
 {% endif %}

-## Programmatic Indent and Outdent
+## How-to-do-programmatically Indent/Outdent a row

 You can change the hierarchy level of record programmatically using `indent` and `outdent` methods.